isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2008-08-17-national-day-rally-2008-speech-by-prime-minister.md

   c.
 Helped with education costs, e.g. extended university and poly bursaries and topped up post-secondary education accounts
  d.
 Overall strategy to help middle-income – keep taxes low, to minimise your burden
 e.
 Personal income tax
-  i.
-Already lower than most other countries, including Hong Kong except for the highest income group ii.
+&nbsp; i.
+Already lower than most other countries, including Hong Kong except for the highest income group &nbsp; ii.
 This year generous personal income tax rebate – 20%, specifically aimed at the middle-income groups, total $380 mn

 f.
 Car-related taxes
-  i.
-Used to be a significant burden, because of high car ownership taxes ii.
-Discussed this at the Economic Review Committee iii.
+&nbsp; i.
+Used to be a significant burden, because of high car ownership taxes
+&nbsp; ii.
+Discussed this at the Economic Review Committee
+&nbsp; iii.
 Decided on a major policy shift
-    1. Reduce ownership charges and taxes, e.g. ARF, excise duties, road tax, and release more COEs
+&nbsp;&nbsp; 1.
+Reduce ownership charges and taxes, e.g. ARF, excise duties, road tax, and release more COEs
-    2. Enable more people to afford cars
+&nbsp;&nbsp; 2.
+Enable more people to afford cars
-    3. Increase ERP to control congestion
+&nbsp;&nbsp; 3.
+Increase ERP to control congestion
-  iv.
+&nbsp; iv.
 Compare 2000 with 2008 (Slide 10)
-    1. Overall, vehicle-related revenues halved – from $6.1 bn in FY2000 to $3.4 bn this FY (2008)
+&nbsp;&nbsp; 1.
+Overall, vehicle-related revenues halved – from $6.1 bn in FY2000 to $3.4 bn this FY (2008)
-    2. Reduced ownership charges by a huge amount
+&nbsp;&nbsp; 2.
+Reduced ownership charges by a huge amount
-    3. Doubled ERP, but still very small by comparison
+&nbsp;&nbsp; 3.
+Doubled ERP, but still very small by comparison
-  v.
-Hence more households now own cars (Slide 11)
-  1. Overall figures – number of car owning households increased by 1/3, from 320,000 in 2000 to 430,000 this year
+&nbsp; v.
+Hence more households now own cars (Slide 11) &nbsp;&nbsp; 1.
+Overall figures – number of car owning households increased by 1/3, from 320,000 in 2000 to 430,000 this year
-  2. For individuals – big difference when you buy a car
+&nbsp;&nbsp; 2.
+For individuals – big difference when you buy a car
-  3. Actual example of a 1.6L Toyota Corolla (Slide 12)
+&nbsp;&nbsp; 3.
+Actual example of a 1.6L Toyota Corolla (Slide 12)
-  a.
+&nbsp;&nbsp;&nbsp; a.
 In 2000, paid $110,000 (all in + ownership charges)
-  b.
+&nbsp;&nbsp;&nbsp; b.
 Today, pay much less – $64,000
-  c.
+&nbsp;&nbsp;&nbsp;c.
 Even though OMV is about the same (2000 - $19,000, 2008 - $17,000)
-  vi.
+&nbsp; vi.
 Result – more cars around us
-  1. Can see it in more crowded HDB car parks
+&nbsp;&nbsp; 1.
+Can see it in more crowded HDB car parks
-  2. And on the roads
+&nbsp;&nbsp; 2.
+And on the roads

 Hence need for recent increase in ERP charges